shelleywong/CSCI567-Course-Materials/Assignments/Assignment2.md

 ## Getting Graded

 Create a file called `web.md`.
 In your `web.md` file, you should add the web URL for your assignment hosted online through GitLab Pages.
-You can do a web hosted submission for all subsequent assignments as long as they continue to have the functionality of the earlier assignments.
-The `web.md` file should remain the same for all these submissions.
+You can do a web hosted submission for all subsequent assignments as long as they continue to have the functionality of the earlier assignments (this is very important -- there is only one GitLab Pages deployment per repo).
+The `web.md` file can remain exactly the same for all web submissions, or you can add a note that indicates which assignments are included in the web deployment.
 You also can continue to use and build on the same project code as long as it is submitted to the correct branch.

 When you have your project finished, submit it in the following format:

 ```
     /
-    ...README.md
+    ....README.md
-    ...web.md
+    ....web.md
-    ...AssignmentProject/
+    ....AssignmentProject/
-    ......android/
+    ........android/
-    ......lib/
+    ........lib/
-    ......web/
+    ........web/
-    ......pubspec.yaml
+    ........pubspec.yaml
-    ......(Rest of your App Files)
+    ........(Rest of the AssignmentProject app/project files and folders)
 ```

 > Note: the `.gitlab-ci.yml` file is a hidden file, so you will not see it if you run the `ls` command without any options.
-You can list hidden files in long format using `ls -al`
+You can see the .gitlab-ci.yml file if you list hidden files in long format using `ls -al`

-If you are able to see your project hosted through GitLab Pages, you should be good for this assignment; just make sure you have submitted the code through the correct branch.
+If you are able to see your project hosted through GitLab Pages, you should be good for this assignment; just make sure you have submitted the code through the correct branch and included all necessary files on the branch (the app/project directory, the .gitlab-ci.yml file, and the web.md file).

 ### Submitting to your remote CINS467 git repo